Email marketing is a powerful tool for engaging and

 It’s a lot easier to trust an email when it’s coming from a

 person, rather than a generic “noreply” email account.
-You can boost your
+Boost your

 engagement rates by personalizing the “from” email address to drive replies

-recipient’s name or company name is nice, but going into too much detail can
+recipient’s name or company name is friendly, but going into too much detail comes off creepy.

-You could also include some products you think they might be
+You could also include product recommendations they might be

 interested in based on past purchases or pixel tracking if you have the